thananauto/java-test-frameworks/rest-client/Readme.md

 ### Jira Rest Client
 This purpose of the project is to read and update the status of JIRA ID.

-You can find the standalone script to test the connection with Jira
+You can find the standalone script to test the connection with Jira in `src` folder

 Before you try ask the JIRA admin to expose the project API's